AllenAlert/InvoiceGen/README.md

 # InvoiceGen
-an invoice generator for my com pany/brand
+an invoice generator for my company/brand